Whenever I’m making homemade granola, I stick to 5 main ingredients:

 - A binder (nut butter, pureed dried fruit, apple sauce, etc)

 I really just use anything I have in the pantry at the time in each of those categories.
 That’s the beauty of homemade granola and/or granola bars… they are uniquely versatile and you can mix/match based on what you like/have on hand.
+This is my recent favorite– with all the chocolate and peanut butter you love!Print

 - 2 and 1/2 cups old-fashioned rolled oats